nmeylan/power-mode-3-intellij-plugin/README.md

 ### heatup

 * heatup increases the lifetime and amount of Sparks and Flames over time.
 The most values are multiplied with `ElementOfPower.valueFactor` to simulate this heatup.
-`ElementOfPower.valueFactor` is composed of `heatupFactor` (how much of all animation doesn't dempend on heatup) and `timeFactor` (how much heatup do we currently have).
+`ElementOfPower.valueFactor` is composed of `heatupFactor` (how much of all animation doesn't depend on heatup) and `timeFactor` (how much heatup do we currently have).
 * The heatup itself is calculated by `keyStrokesPerMinute` and the amount of keystrokes within `heatupTime`.